Back in Black (song)

 "Back in Black" is a song by Australian rock band AC/DC.
-It was released as the second US single from their seventh album, which is also named Back in Black and released in 1980 through Atlantic Records.
+It was released as the second US single from their seventh album, also named Back in Black, and released in 1980 through Atlantic Records.
 Notable for its opening guitar riff, the song was written as a tribute to the band's former singer Bon Scott, who died suddenly in February 1980.
 In 1981, it reached number 37 on the Billboard Hot 100.
 In 2012, it reached number 65 in Australia and number 27 in the United Kingdom.
 It has been widely regarded as one of the best rock songs of all time.

 In January 2018, as part of Triple M's "Ozzest 100", which listed the "most Australian" songs of all time, "Back in Black" was ranked number 22.
-The song is featured in trailers for Lilo & Stitch, and in the teaser trailer for Kung Fu Panda 3, as well as the films Iron Man, Megamind, The Muppets, The Smurfs, Death Wish, Spider-Man: Far from Home, Family Guy, Supernatural, and other films and TV shows.
+The song is featured in trailers for Lilo & Stitch, and in the teaser trailer for Kung Fu Panda 3, as well as the films Iron Man, Megamind, The Muppets, The Smurfs, Death Wish (2018), Spider-Man: Far from Home, TV shows Family Guy, Supernatural, among others.